-- The “Your ID is Your Key” initiative restricts building access during specific time to students, faculty, and staff with university ID cards or traditional keys.
+- The “Your ID is Your Key” initiative restricts building access during specific times only to students, faculty and staff with university ID cards or traditional keys.

 - Main entrances on all campus facilities are clearly defined and enhanced with approach-way lighting, electronic access control and video interface.

 - Main entrances of every academic and general-purpose classroom building are outfitted with a “safety hub” that includes an automated external defibrillator (AED), hemorrhage control kits, and an emergency call box connected to the UTPD Dispatch Center.